stuntrally/stuntrally3/docs/EditorExportRoR.md

     Why both?
     _SR3 data (meshes) is incompatible with RoR, while SR2 is close as it uses same Ogre version._
     _But SR2 is not developed now.
-Thus SR3 editor is more advanced._
+Thus SR3 editor is more advanced and it can also load old SR2 tracks._

 2. Start SR3 Track Editor (info in [here](Running.md)), and load any track.